 Multiple other studies have also failed to show an improvement in resistance exercise performance when the participants were provided with carbs before and during training versus no carbs before or during.

-Like I said, the research is conflicting.
+As I said, the research is conflicting.
 Seeing that science isn’t being very helpful, here’s my stupid simple recommendation:

 - Does fasted training negatively affect your performance?
 Then have a small snack in the morning before your workout (carbs+protein).